The Penn Libraries can help you obtain materials for your research in a variety of ways:

 - Check the Franklin catalog first - Penn has a large collection of material in microtext format

-- If we own it, you can view the material in the Van Pelt Microtext area next to Circulation or request a scanned copy of something under 50 pages
+- If we own it, you can view and make copies of the material in the Van Pelt Microtext area next to Circulation or request a scanned copy of something under 50 pages through Scan and Deliver

 - Use Interlibrary Loan to request a loan or a scan for items currently unavailable in the Penn collections